Dark Mode

 19. Wireframe

-A wireframe is a low-fidelity mockup of a page or product.
-It tends to be used as the first step in web design before visual design and coding are added, in order to allow developers and clients to visualize user experience without the distraction of aesthetics.
+It’s normally the first step in the website planning process, before visual design and coding are added, in order to allow developers and clients to visualize user experience without the distraction of aesthetics.

 20. Prototyping

 In relation to web design, prototyping is the process of experimenting with working concepts of webpages until you land upon a final product.
-These prototypes and final designs are often built using HTML and CSS.

 21. Web Accessibility